MaterializeInc/materialize/doc/user/content/sql/types/array.md

 Arrays are a multidimensional sequence of any non-array type.

 {{< warning >}}
-Use of arrays is not recommended.
-Arrays in Materialize exist to facilitate compatibility with PostgreSQL.
+We do not recommend using arrays, which exist in Materialize primarily to facilitate compatibility with PostgreSQL.
 Specifically, many of the PostgreSQL compatibility views in the [system catalog](/sql/system-tables/) must expose array types.
 Unfortunately, PostgreSQL arrays have odd semantics and do not interoperate well with modern data formats like JSON and Avro.